LIFE STORY

 I decided I should try to find something better back in Australia.

 But what?
-I had no contacts or relatives there, apart from three very distant elderly female cousins living together in Melbourne.
+I had no contacts or relatives there.
+My entire family was in England.

 A check with Australia House in London told me there were two positions I could apply for and get accepted while still in England.